AlexSafatli/AlexSafatli.github.io/projects.md

 [Other projects](http://github.com/AlexSafatli/) are not nearly as fortunate but will very likely be revisited in the future.

+### Low-Level

+  - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system
+  written to explore concepts of operating systems further than I had been exposed to in my university education.

 ### Roleplaying

   - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web-based tool